mesalock-linux/mesalink/README.md

 ```

 ## Unit tests
 MesaLink uses cargo for unit tests.
-The test cases are designed for the the
+The test cases are designed for the
 default configuration of MesaLink, in which all the optional features are
 enabled.
 So before running the test cases, please rebuild MesaLink with the
 default configuration: